-Since the ever so famous Myspace launch in 2003, social media has erupted an empire of platforms that keeps evolving into something more advanced after each daily upgrade.
-Giving us more timelines to scroll through and more content that keep us entertained and informed, social media has become an outlet that has developed its own advantages and disadvantages for social engagement.
+Since the ever so famous Myspace launch in 2003, social media has erupted an empire of platforms that keeps evolving into something more advanced every day.
+Giving us more timelines to scroll through and more content that keeps us entertained and informed, social media has become an outlet that has developed its own advantages and disadvantages for social engagement.
 Social media trends similar to last year expect in 2018 have the potential to be quite beneficial for business owners who realize them and take advantage.
 Whether you believe social media is getting outrageously out of control or getting better for the better, get ready for these anticipated new breakthroughs.

 The boom of influencers and brand ambassadors is just getting started.
-Youtube went from funny cat videos to now the number one marketplace for brands and businesses to pick out their next target to sky rocket their company.
-I’m sure we all seen girls pose with sugar bear gummies between their teeths and the widely recognized Fit Tea posts because businesses are taking advantage of the famed Instagrammers and Youtubers with millions of followers to drive in more revenue.
+Youtube went from funny cat videos to now the number one marketplace for brands and businesses to pick out their next target to skyrocket their company.
+I’m sure we all seen girls pose with sugar bear gummies between their teeth and the widely recognized Fit Tea posts because businesses are taking advantage of the famed Instagrammers and Youtubers with millions of followers to drive in more revenue.

 It didn’t take long for “stories” (derived from Snapchat) to make its way to other platforms.
 Although the transition seemed a bit superficial at first, it suddenly became a norm to see what our friends, families, and celebrities are up to in real time.
 The upgrade of stories has allowed users to instantly add links and pages for easier views and purchases thus benefiting brand attention.

 Have you ever shopped online, added things to your cart, and forget about checking out?
-Instant messaging like Facebook Messenger has allowed business to push more sales and engage with their audiences.
+Instant messaging like Facebook Messenger has allowed businesses to push more sales and engage with their audiences.
 Or even just guide them to their website where they can shop or read about your company.

 Since the term ‘webcam’ is long gone and has now become just another form of contact easily available on our smartphones, the rise of chat rooms and live streaming has progressed to our next form of broadcast, entertainment, and communication.
 Video streaming to our timelines has brought small issues, brands, and our own interests to light when having a real human being behind the camera.
 Don’t have cable to watch the Olympics?
 One huge social media trends to expect is live streaming, which is most likely how many watched the most recent Olympics.
 Or are you in a place somewhere in the world you want to show everyone?
 Go live.
 Not only do you get to chat with multiple people tuning in but they are experiencing another reality simply through a mobile screen.

 Because most people are glued to their phones these days, it might be a good thing in expanding their knowledge about issues going on in the world.
 Social media has become a popular channel across all platforms to shed light on important matters and topics to not only raise awareness but to make a difference in the world.
 Using Facebook or Twitter as one of the few platforms to give us new perspectives, allows us to unite and talk about what truly matters.
 This has become popular among our biggest role models, celebrities, and politicians.